LLNL/Caliper/doc/sphinx/CaliperBasics.rst

    See :doc:`SampleProfiling`.

 spot
-   Record a time profile for the Spot web visualization framework.
+   Record a time profile for Spot (internal LLNL visualization tool) or `Thicket <https://github.com/LLNL/thicket>`_, a Python performance analysis framework for comparing performance profiles from many program configurations.

 We discuss some of these configurations below.
 For a complete reference of the configuration string syntax and available configs and parameters, see